Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Simulation Results

 \item \textbf{Scenario 1}: The aim of this scenario is to compare all algorithms when the total number of network machines is constant and the number of relays and sources change proportionally. \item \textbf{Scenario 2}: In this scenario, all algorithms are compared where the number of relays is constant and the number of sources is varied in a specific range.

-\item \textbf{Scenario 3}: The impact of changing the relay number for ORSA and MRSA is investigated in this scenario. \item \textbf{Scenario 4}: The impact of changing the number of the base station LTE channels for ORSA and MRSA is investigated in this scenario. \item \textbf{Scenario 5}: The impact of changing the fading factor for ORSA and MRSA is investigated in this scenario.
-The fading factor is a parameter that indicates the attenuation of the communication capacity between the base stations and sources.
-We use randomly this parameter to simulate the attenuation of the communication, with the probability $0.5\%$ \end{itemize}
+\item \textbf{Scenario 3}: The impact of changing the relay number for ORSA and MRSA is investigated in this scenario. \item \textbf{Scenario 4}: The impact of changing the number of the base station LTE channels for ORSA and MRSA is investigated in this scenario. \end{itemize}

 The evaluation metrics considered in the scenarios are as follows: